mostthingsweb/temperbridge-website/docs/home_assistant/index.md

 ---
 layout: default
 title: Home Assistant
-nav_order: 2
+has_children: true
-parent: Initial setup
+nav_order: 3
 ---

 ## Version requirement

 TemperBridge is supported on Home Assistant version **2023.2** and later.
 Please update HA to at least 2023.2 before purchasing and setup.

 It *may* work on earlier versions but I cannot guarantee it.
 Also, regardless of what version of HA you are using, the ESPHome integration version needs to be at least [2021.9.0](https://esphome.io/changelog/2021.9.0.html) since that's when support for encryption keys was added.

 ## Device setup

 Please complete [Initial Setup]({{ "/docs/initial_setup" | relative_url }}) before proceeding.
 This section assumes your TemperBridge is powered up and connected to your WiFi network.